Want To Move To San Diego In Retirement? Here's What You Need To Know

 San Diego is a dream retirement destination, and for good reason.
 Living in SD, you have easy access to beautiful beaches and other gorgeous natural areas, as well as amazing food, a vibrant arts and culture scene, and much more.
 However, to experience all San Diego has to offer, you’ll need plenty of savings.

-Here’s what you need to know about what it takes to successfully, sustainably retire in San Diego, including expert tips from financial advisor and SD native Greg Davis.
+Here’s what you need to know about what it takes to successfully, sustainably retire in San Diego, California, including expert tips from financial advisor and SD native Greg Davis.

 Problem: An IRA and Social Security May Not Be Enough